J-Hoskin/CJ4-Extended/README.md

 ## Setting up and Using Airport Charts
 ![image](https://user-images.githubusercontent.com/48885195/93709529-2d25e580-fb82-11ea-821e-ecb2a48a5e72.png)
 ![image](https://user-images.githubusercontent.com/48885195/93727376-40769680-fbfe-11ea-9bca-1caf3a6387c1.png)
 This add-on adds the ability to load airport charts onto the MFD of the CJ4.
-This is a very simple experimental implementation which allows you to see airport details and get directions without leaving the cockpit, adding to the flight immersion.
-However, it requires manual setup.
+This is an experimental implementation which allows you to see airport details and get directions without leaving the cockpit, adding to the flight immersion.
 There are some charts included for Melbourne and Hobart in Australia.
 You can load the flight plans in the `other/Chart Flight Plans` directory to try the feature before setting it up on your own.

 ### Sourcing Charts

 As the feature uses PNG images for charts, you are free to source airport charts from any provider.
-An image size around 1166W x 1654H works well.
-A shorter height of X will not require scrolling.
-Greater widths are not recommended as there currently is no horizontal scrolling implemented.

 **Free and no signup**